srivathsa-yashwanth/TOP-projects/README.md

 <p>HTML and JS based sketch book - complete with the RGB mode for extra 'color'. </p>

 <h3>5.
 Calculator</h3>
-<p>A basic digital calculator built on vanilla JS with User Interface.</p>
+<p>A basic digital calculator built on basic JS with User Interface.</p>